vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-1.md

 <script src="https://gist.github.com/nimish-mehta/529ae0c19711ddc6cdd43ae3232a1a4d.js"></script>

-Notice how we use the Nectar.Repo itself instead of using the FavoriteProducts.Repo, in-fact besides migration, we won't be utilizing or starting the FavoriteProducts.Repo, which will help us keep the number of connections open to database limited via only the Nectar.Repo
+Notice how we use the Nectar.Repo itself instead of using the FavoriteProducts.Repo.
+In-fact besides migration, we won't be utilizing or starting the FavoriteProducts.Repo, which will help us keep the number of connections open to database limited only to the Nectar.Repo.

 __the view file: index.html.eex__